syncerax/Linear-Regression-in-TensorFlow/README.md

 # Linear Regression in TensorFlow

-A simple linear regression model written in TensorFlow.
+A univariate linear regression model written in TensorFlow.